This post updated February 1, 2018

-To reiterate, a creative services retainer is paid up-front for a specified number of hours within a monthly time period.
-They offer a viable solution for businesses who do not require a creative employee but have ongoing needs.
-A retainer can assist in managing your print or digital assets and assist with your marketing efforts in support of growing your business.
+To reiterate: a creative services retainer is paid up-front for a specified number of hours within a monthly time period.
+They can offer a solution to your ongoing creative needs.

 Think a retainer may be a good fit for your business?

 Written by Barbara Rogers of Future Primitive Graphics.
 Helping businesses grow through better design and search visibility solutions.
 Creatively collaborating with those who genuinely want to make the world a better place with their products or services.